contactlab/contacthub-sdk-browser/README.md

 #### The clabId query parameter

-You can also send a CUstomer Hub id using the `clabId` parameter in the query string (`?clabId=A_VALID_CONTACTHUB_ID`).
+You can also send a Customer Hub id using the `clabId` parameter in the query string (`?clabId=A_VALID_CONTACTHUB_ID`).
 This is transformed by the library in the following call:

 ```js
 ch('customer', {id: clabId});